Harshaiitb2024/HARP/README.md

 Since the data generated for 100,000 RIRs is more than 1TB, it might take some time to be uploaded.

+In Addition, V2 is provided that uses Ray Tracing in Complex Geometries using a spherical array, raw RIRs can be saved for now, the same command can be used inside v2 directory to generate RIRs.

 Cite this work:

 @misc{saini2025harp,